rachaelkalicun/evercooked_blog/source/blog/yorkshire-pudding.html.md

   - In a blender, combine the eggs, milk, flour, salt, black pepper, and any optional spices.
 Blend until smooth.
   - Let the batter rest at room temperature for at least one hour.
   - Preheat the oven to 425°F (218°C).
-  - Add about 1 tablespoon of canola oil to seven wells of a muffin tin.
+  - Add about 1 tablespoon of canola oil to ten wells of a muffin tin.
 Place the tin on the top rack of the oven and heat for at least 30 minutes, until the oil is very hot.
   - Carefully remove the hot tin from the oven and pour in the batter, filling each well about 3/4 full.
 The batter should sizzle as it hits the oil.
   - Return the tin immediately to the oven and bake for 15-20 minutes, or until the puddings are tall, golden brown, and crisp.
 Do not open the oven door during baking.
   - Serve hot, ideally alongside a roast dinner and gravy.